anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter04.rst

      - Device Plugins
      - When hosting workloads matching the High Performance profile that require the use of FPGA, SR-IOV or other Acceleration Hardware, a Device Plugin for that FPGA or Acceleration Hardware must be used.
-     - e.cap.016 and e.cap.013 in :cite:t:`refmodel`, Chapter 4, section Exposed Performance Optimisation Capabilities`
+     - e.cap.016 and e.cap.013 in :cite:t:`refmodel_ra2`, Chapter 4, section Exposed Performance Optimisation Capabilities`
-     - :cite:t:`anuket-ri2` Chapter 4, section Installation on Bare Metal Infratructure
+     - :cite:t:`anuket-ri2_ra2` Chapter 4, section Installation on Bare Metal Infratructure
    * - ra2.ntw.013
      - Dual-stack CNI
      - The networking solution deployed within the implementation must use a CNI-conformant network plugin that is able